cetinberkenes/enterprise-rag-system/README.md

 <<<<<<< HEAD
 # enterprise-rag-system
 =======
-# Enterprise RAG System with Huawei Cloud Integration
+# RAG System with Huawei Cloud Integration

 A production-ready Retrieval-Augmented Generation (RAG) system that seamlessly integrates with Huawei Cloud Object Storage Service (OBS) and local LLM inference using Ollama.